Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Introduction

-Smyth found that, for every fixed number of branches $m$, there is a unique germ of Gorenstein singularity of genus one up to isomorphism, namely: \begin{description} \item[$m=1$] the cusp, $V(y^2-x^3)\subseteq\Aaff^2_{x,y}$; \item[$m=2$] the tacnode, $V(y^2-yx^2)\subseteq\Aaff^2_{x,y}$; \item[$m\geq 3$] the union of $m$ general lines through the origin of $\Aaff^{m-1}$. \end{description} Singularities of this kind, with up to $m$ branches, together with nodes, form a deformation-open class of singularities.
-Furthermore, the elliptic $m$-fold point can be obtained by contracting a smooth elliptic curve with $m$ rational tails in a one-parameter smoothing, and, roughly speaking, all stable models look like this. \begin{dfn}\cite{SMY1} A connected, reduced, complete curve $C$ of arithmetic genus one with smooth distinct markings $(p_1,\ldots,p_n)$ is \emph{$m$-stable}, $1\leq m<n$, if: \begin{enumerate}[leftmargin=0.7cm] \item it admits only nodes and elliptic $l$-fold points, $l\leq m$, as singularities; \item for every connected subcurve $E\subseteq C$ of arithmetic genus one, its \emph{level}:
+Smyth found that, for every fixed number $m$ of branches, there is a unique germ of Gorenstein singularity of genus one up to isomorphism, namely: \begin{description} \item[$m=1$] the cusp, $V(y^2-x^3)\subseteq\Aaff^2_{x,y}$; \item[$m=2$] the tacnode, $V(y^2-yx^2)\subseteq\Aaff^2_{x,y}$; \item[$m\geq 3$] the union of $m$ general lines through the origin of $\Aaff^{m-1}$. \end{description} Singularities of this kind, with up to $m$ branches, together with nodes, form a deformation-open class of singularities.
+Moreover, the elliptic $m$-fold point can be obtained by contracting a smooth elliptic curve with $m$ rational tails in a one-parameter smoothing, and, roughly speaking, all stable models have a shape similar to this one. \begin{definition}\cite{SMY1} A connected, reduced, complete curve $C$ of arithmetic genus one with smooth distinct markings $(p_1,\ldots,p_n)$ is \emph{$m$-stable}, $1\leq m<n$, if: \begin{enumerate}[leftmargin=0.7cm] \item it admits only nodes and elliptic $l$-fold points, $l\leq m$, as singularities; \item for every connected subcurve $E\subseteq C$ of arithmetic genus one, its \emph{level}: